 A 120mi (193km) drive through twisty mountain roads will bring you to the Aconcagua Provincial Park.
-A US $20 ($480 ARS) pass gives you access all the way up to the Base Camp (a six-hour return hike).
+A park pass gives you access all the way up to the Confluencia Base Camp (a six-hour return hike).
 Entrance fees depend on the nationality of the visitor ane the activity you're doing.
-Or for a mere US $1.30 ($31 ARS), you can access the park up until the trailhead, which allows you about two hours of hiking.
+Or for a mere US $1.30 ($400 ARS), you can do a self-guided interpretive trail, which allows you about two hours of hiking.
 You must book your visit and pay the entrance fee before entry to the park, as tickets are not sold at the park entrance.

 Finally, after you’ve eaten, sipped, and hiked your way around Mendoza, it’s time to relax.
 Drive out to the Termas Cacheuta, about 90 minutes from town.
 Enjoy the thermal springs in stone pools with views of the Andes – there’s also a spa and restaurant.